tdwg/cd/standard/landing_page.md

 :

 Abstract
 : The Latimer Core (LtC) is a data standard designed to support the representation, discovery and communication of natural science collections.
 A Latimer Core record may represent a group of objects at any level of granularity above the level of a single object, from an entire collection of an institution to a few objects in a single drawer.
 The classes within the standard aim to allow the high-level representation of any given collection by providing a framework within which the defining characteristics shared by objects in the collection can be described.
-Among others, these include their taxonomic, geographic, stratigraphic and temporal coverage, and a framework for adding quantative metrics and narratives to help to quantify and describe the collections.
+Among others, these include their taxonomic, geographic, stratigraphic and temporal coverage, and a framework for adding quantative metrics and qualitative narratives to help to quantify and describe the collections.
 The creation of collection-level records is intended to promote visibility and use of items in collections that are otherwise wholly or partially undigitised at a granular level.

 Creator